 Lydia Hu Husband Name – Craig Haughton

-Lydia Hu’s husband is Craig Haughton, a finance executive who works at Morgan Stanley.
+Lydia Hu’s husband is Craig Haughton, a wealth management executive who works at Morgan Stanley.
 He operates in a completely different professional world than his wife, which seems to work well for the couple.
-Having a partner in finance gives their household a strong and stable financial foundation.

 Wedding – September 22, 2012 in Baltimore, Maryland